-2. Suggested Measures on Following Up and Reporting Non-compliance
+Suggested Measures on Following Up and Reporting Non-compliance

-- PWCs should strengthen staff awareness and encourage them to report illegal dumping of waste to the EPD in a timely manner after the implementation of MSW charging. - If PWCs encounter situations of repeated or serious non-compliant cases, they may instruct frontline staff to record relevant information (such as taking photos) for follow-up actions in the future (such as reporting to PMCs or the EPD). - Upon receiving reports from their staff, PWCs should consider taking appropriate follow-up measures, such as reminding the PMCs of the customers' premises to address the issues.
+- PWCs should strengthen staff awareness and encourage them to report illegal dumping of waste to the EPD in a timely manner after the implementation of MSW charging. - If PWCs encounter situations of repeated or serious noncompliant cases, they may instruct frontline staff to record relevant information (such as taking photos) for follow-up actions in the future (such as reporting to PMCs or the EPD). - Upon receiving reports from their staff, PWCs should consider taking appropriate follow-up measures, such as reminding the PMCs of the clients' premises to address the issues.
 PWCs should report to the EPD on repeated or serious non-compliant cases.
-The Government will draw up a list of black spots based on intelligence and complaints of PMCs and conduct surveillance and enforcement actions accordingly. - PWCs should try their best to provide the following information when reporting noncompliant cases to the EPD: - The floors concerned and the locations of the communal waste reception areas - Frequency, date, and time of NCW discovery - Site photos that show the signages at the communal waste reception areas and the severity of non-compliance - The general timeslots for waste collection in the premises concerned
+The Government will draw up a list of black spots based on intelligence and complaints of PMCs and conduct surveillance and enforcement actions accordingly. - PWCs should try their best to provide the following information when reporting non-compliant cases to the EPD: - The floors concerned and the locations of the communal waste reception areas - Frequency, date, and time of NCW discovery - Site photos that show the signages at the communal waste reception areas and the severity of non-compliance - The general timeslots for waste collection in the premises concerned - PWCs and their staff can report non-compliance cases using the mobile application developed by the EPD for MSW charging.